 What should you not put in a smoothie?

-If you want a healthy, lower in calorie smoothie, then skip adding yogurt.
-You’ll especially want to avoid flavored yogurts since they are higher in sugar and carbohydrates, even dairy-free yogurt.
+If you want a healthy, lower-in-calorie smoothie, then skip adding Greek yogurt, almond butter, or added sugar.
+You’ll especially want to avoid flavored yogurts like vanilla yogurt since they are higher in sugar and carbohydrates, even dairy-free yogurt.

-Be sure to avoid adding fruit juice or added sweeteners.
+Be sure to avoid adding fruit juices like orange juice or added sweeteners like raw honey or maple syrup.
 You will also want to skip adding ice cream, sherbet, or sorbet.

 Ingredients in an Apple Pie Smoothie

-- fresh apples – I used Gala, freshly picked from my CSA
+- fresh apples – I used Gala, fresh from the farmer’s market

-- non-dairy milk – I used unsweetened almond milk, but you could use coconut, oat, rice, or soy milk.
-Remember to use unsweetened in order to keep the smoothie as healthy as possible.
+- unsweetened almond milk – You could also use unsweetened vanilla almond milk, but remember to use unsweetened in order to keep the smoothie as healthy as possible.